First Year Application Tips

 Letters of recommendation help the Admissions Committee understand your maturity, self-motivation, initiative, character, and role in the classroom and community.

-DO: Ask a science or math teacher to submit a letter on your behalf if you apply to one of our natural science based majors.
+- Ask a science or math teacher to submit a letter on your behalf especially if you apply to one of our natural science-based majors.

 - Limit submissions to the number of letters required in the application instructions.

 - Use your best manners to request a letter of recommendation and to thank the letter writer afterwards.